argoproj/argoproj/community/ecosystem-projects.md

 **Choose GitHub Organization**

-Argo comminity uses two Github organizations to host project repositories: https://github.com/argoproj and https://github.com/argoproj-labs .
+Argo community uses two Github organizations to host project repositories: https://github.com/argoproj and https://github.com/argoproj-labs .

 The https://github.com/argoproj-labs is a home of most ecosystem projects and experimental features that